muggy8/improbable/have-and-havenot/fm9kS34V.md

 I felt bad but I didn't want to take up his time like that and especially not now.

-After placing Pillow into the mini aquarium in Hickory's room. emptied the large aquarium.
+After placing Pillow into the mini aquarium in Hickory's room, I emptied the large aquarium.

 I looked inside it and recalled the first time I saw Phanna sleeping inside and how it filled me with hope and unease.

-I didn't know what lies ahead but this was what I must do now.
+I had no idea what lies ahead but this was what I must do now.

-I took a deep breath to calm myself the best I can and began the ritual process.
+I took a deep breath to calm myself the best I can and began the ritual process once more.

-Using Forgemaster, I created a sharp stick out of rock and stabbed my arm with it,
+Using Forgemaster, I created a sharp stick out of a chunk of rock and stabbed my arm with it,

-A sharp pain erupted from where the object stabbed but this wasn't my first time but I do hope it will be my last.
+A sharp pain erupted from where the object stabbed but this wasn't my first time experiancing this feeling.

+But I did hope it will be my last.

 No.

-I know it will be my last.
+I know this is my last time experiancing it.

 There are no more additional chances after this.